Using Biot-Savart boundary conditions for unbounded external flow on Eulerian meshes: Introduction

-Finally, fundamental solutions to discrete operators (Lattice Green's functions or LGFs) and their asymptotic expansions can be used to solve the discrete Poisson equations in unbounded domains \cite{Liska2014AEquations, Beckers2022PlanarGrids}.
-Points close to the source are evaluated with the discrete kernel (accurate), while points far away are evaluated with the asymptotic expansion (fast).
+Finally, fundamental solutions to discrete operators (Lattice Green's functions or LGFs) and their asymptotic expansions can be used to solve the discrete Poisson equations on unbounded domains \cite{Liska2014AEquations, Beckers2022PlanarGrids}.
 These methods rely on the unbounded properties of the LGFs and can simulate unbounded viscous incompressible flow \cite{Liska2016ADomains} and flows with immersed-boundaries \cite{Liska2017AFunctions}.
-This allows for computational domains snug to the vorticity field, but adapting these methods to to existing Eulerian or immersed boundary solvers is difficult.
+This allows for snug computational domains limited to regions of non-negligible vorticity or possibly a set of disjoint domains limited to active vorticity regions.
+Combined with a multi-resolution approach, the LGF approach can yield fast and accurate computation of 3D incompressible flows at a cost reduced compared to Cartesian meshes \cite{Dorschner2020AEquations}.
+However, the method relies on a structured grid and a constant coefficient Poisson equation, and the possibility of extending the method to unstructured mesh and variable coefficient Poisson equation problems (such as the one arising in \cite{Lauber2022}) is unclear.